googlearchive/firebase-dart/README.md

 ## Examples

-You can find more examples on realtime database, auth and storage in the [example](https://github.com/firebase/firebase-dart/tree/master/example) folder.
+You can find more examples on realtime database, auth, storage and firestore in the [example](https://github.com/firebase/firebase-dart/tree/master/example) folder.

 ## Dart Dev Summit 2016 demo app